Tag Archives: Itasca State Park

 Back in the saddle, the MRT takes the Paul Bunyan Trail north to where the Mississippi River pours out of Lake Bemidji.
 As the current flows east, enjoy the sites along the Great River Road as it rolls into Chippewa National Forest.
 This next stretch of the MRT to Grand Rapids is roughly 80 miles.
 To get a better feel for what’s ahead after leaving Bemidji, watch the 2nd video clip here.

-With an abundance of wildflowers along the road, pedal through the enchanted treasures this forested area offers.
+With abundant wildflowers along the road, pedal through this forested area’s enchanted treasures.
 Along the way, notice a huge population of bald eagles and hawks as the

 river meanders from one huge lake body to the next.
-Soon the river flows into Lake Winnibigoshish (Lake Winnie), and the MRT takes a course around the lake’s south shoreline.
+Soon, the river flows into Lake Winnibigoshish (Lake Winnie), and the MRT takes a course around the lake’s south shoreline.

 The first Federal Dam on the Mississippi

-Passing several resorts, you may want to stop for a selfie by the significant fish monument.
+Passing several resorts, you may want to stop by the significant fish monument for a selfie.
 Riding up the east shoreline through towering pines, the MRT is soon up to the Federal Dam, where Lake Winnie spills back into the Mighty Mississippi.
 This dam was created in the late 1800s, making it the most significant river reservoir.
-Approximately 45 miles from Bemidji,
+Approximately 45 miles from Bemidji, there is a campground.
+You will find a restaurant and some lodging options a few miles east.

 The MRT follows the river meanders, now in a southerly direction, passing through a Native American village called Ball Club.
-Here the river dips and then flows to the east again.
-Soon the MRT rolls into Schoolcraft State Park, where it meets back up with the Mississippi.
+Here, the river dips and then flows to the east again.
+Soon, the MRT rolls into Schoolcraft State Park, where it meets back up with the Mississippi.
 This secluded park is the perfect place to take a break.
-Quiet and peaceful, the park offers a relaxing
+Quiet and peaceful, the park offers a relaxing environment with a virgin white pine forest over 300 years old.
+Take a panoramic virtual tour of the area here, and then it’s on to some Wizard of Oz trivia.

 Rolling into Grand Rapids

-Judy Garland, from The Wizard of Oz, spent time here as a child.
-Today the community offers visitors many fun options to explore, along with the Judy Garland Museum.
+From The Wizard of Oz, Judy Garland spent time here as a child.
+Today, the community offers visitors many fun options, along with the Judy Garland Museum.
 Once settled in, visit the Forest History Center and the local art scene.
 This area is rich in forested beauty and offers many art forms, including many bronze sculptures and historic architectural sites.
 Grand Rapids is also the western gateway to the Mesabi Iron Trail and Range.
 Another LAB Bike Friendly Community, it’s easy to get around this river town and explore the city by bike.
 The mining communities along this Mesabi trail are worth checking out if you have a few extra days.
 See our Bike Grand Rapids article for lodging and more things to do when not riding.

 MRT – Day 3 from Grand Rapids to Aitkin